AdiThakker/AdiThakker.github.io/_posts/2022-04-14-Integrate-Azure-DevOps-Pipelines-Via-Code.md

 Console.ReadKey();
 ~~~

-We first connect to Azure DevOps and retrieve the configured Repository after which we update the build and release definitions.
-The fluent syntax method calls are enabled via [DevOpsExtensions](https://github.com/AdiThakker/AzureDevOps.Integration/blob/main/AzureDevOps.Integration/DevOpsExtensions.cs) class (relevant snipptes) are shown below:
+In the above code, we first connect to Azure DevOps and retrieve the configured Repository, after which we update the build and release definitions.
+The fluent syntax method calls are enabled via [DevOpsExtensions](https://github.com/AdiThakker/AzureDevOps.Integration/blob/main/AzureDevOps.Integration/DevOpsExtensions.cs) class and following are some of its relevant snippets:

 ~~~csharp
 public static DevOpsContext ConnectToAzureDevOps(this IConfigurationRoot configuration)